 This site is provided as an aid to students and the community of forest pathology.

 Those returning to the site after a certain interlude may notice that it has been dragged (kicking and screaming!) into the 21st century.
 Web development has changed tremendously since I started the site over 20 years ago, and I finally made the time to update it, also adding photographs.
+There is still much to do.

-There are really three parts of this website: (1) the web pages that present an overview of forest pathology; (2) a blog in which forest pathologists can present and discuss ideas, findings, and current knowledge on a specialized topic, and; (3) fora (perhaps pretentiously, I use the latin plural of forum) in which anyone may ask questions, post observations, and engage in discussions related to forest pathology.
+There are really three parts of this website: (1) the web pages that present an overview of forest pathology; (2) a blog in which forest pathologists can present and discuss ideas, findings, and current knowledge on a specialized topic, and; (3) fora (I use the latin plural of forum) in which anyone may ask questions, post observations, and engage in discussions related to forest pathology.
 Hopefully these sections will contribute to an international online community of forest pathology.

 This site is dedicated to current and past students of ESF (College of Environmental Science and Forestry, State University of New York).
 The pages were initiated while the author was Associate Professor at ESF, teaching Forest and Shade Tree Pathology, among other courses.